How to Remove Carpet

 Time Required: 2-4 hours

-When considering how to rip up indoor carpet, keep in mind that you will need to dispose of the old materials.
+When considering how to remove carpet, keep in mind that you will need to dispose of the old materials.
 Find out if your area has a carpet recycling program.
-If there isn’t a program available, be sure to check with your trash hauler before starting your project to see if short rolls of carpet will be accepted.
+If there isn’t a program available, be sure to check with your trash hauler before starting your project.
+Some trash collectors will take away short rolls of carpet from your curbside.
+Otherwise, you may have to take the rolls to a landfill or recycling center yourself.

 - Remove any doors – including closet or bathroom doors – that open into the room where you’ll be ripping up carpet.